With the Irish fashion industry making incredible strides, here are some of the best designers to know

 Bébhínn: Our 2018 Irish Made awards winner was Bébhínn, who after working in costume design for film and TV, decided to branch out and create her label in 2017.
 With a passion for Irish produce and sustainable clothing along with a vast knowledge of garment construction the brand became a success.

 Native Denims: Our 2020 runner-up for the Irish Made Awards was Native Denims, who opened their doors in 2018 at the Chocolate Factory due to a demand for quality and sustainable garments.
 They are proud to be rekindling what was once a thriving industry but sadly began to diminish from the early eighties due to “fast fashion” where price was valued over quality.

-The Costume Room: Our other runner-up last year was The Costume Room, a sustainable clothing and accessories brand for women and men who want contemporary, bold, considered design.
+The Costume Room: Our other runner-up in 2020 was The Costume Room, a sustainable clothing and accessories brand for women and men who want contemporary, bold, considered design.
 Based in Ballsbridge, Dublin, they design and create pieces that are made to last beyond the season, working to produce long-lasting clothes and accessories with a handcrafted touch.